balaameex/test/Style Guide.md

 In order to keep the code consistent, please use the following conventions.
 From here on \`good' and \`bad' are used to attribute things that would make the coding style match, or not match.
 It is not a judgment call on your coding abilities, but more of a style and look call.
 Please try to follow these guidelines to ensure prettiness.

-On the whole, naming should follow C# standards.

 ### Namespaces

 Namespaces are all __UpperCamelCase__, multiple words concatenated together,